Part-Time Museum Interpreters

 The Paul Revere Memorial Association/Paul Revere House is an equal opportunity employer.

-In preparation for our celebrations of the 250th anniversary of the American Revolution, the Paul Revere Memorial Association seeks proposals for short-term research fellowships on topics related to Black or Indigenous history in Boston’s North End neighborhood.
-We are currently accepting proposals for research that will take place in the summer of 2024 or in the 2024-2025 academic year.
+In preparation for our celebrations of the 250th anniversary of the American Revolution, the Paul Revere Memorial Association seeks proposals for short-term research fellowships on topics related to Boston’s North End neighborhood.
+Our current priority is topics related to individuals or groups that are underrepresented in the existing scholarship about our site and our neighborhood, including Native American and Black residents.
+We are currently accepting proposals for research that will take place in the 2024-2025 academic year or summer 2025.

 The fellow would be awarded $6,000 for eight weeks of full-time research or the equivalent amount of part-time research over a longer period of time.
 We will also consider proposals for a longer or shorter project, with the award pro-rated as appropriate.
 Limited information may be available in the PRMA’s own collections, including information from previous archaeological excavations of the site, but the bulk of research is likely to be in other institutions’ collections.
 The physical location of the fellowship (remote or on-site) is flexible dependent on research needs.

-Apply by March 1 for priority consideration; proposals will be considered on a rolling basis after this date.
+Proposals are being considered on a rolling basis.
 To apply, please send a CV and a letter of interest to Tegan Kehoe, Research and Adult Program Director, at staff@paulreverehouse.org.
 The letter should be one to three pages and describe the topic or research question, and how this project will advance your career or your larger research goals.
 If your research is informed by your own relationship to a group that you study, we encourage you to include this information.

 We welcome proposals from academic or public historians at any stage of career, including current students who have completed at least an M.A. degree.
 We strive to be an inclusive organization at all levels, and welcome proposals from scholars who identify as part of groups that are underrepresented in the history and museum fields.

 Internships are unpaid and preference is given to applicants planning to do their internship for academic credit.
-Internships are typically 10-20 hours a week, with the number of weeks to be agreed upon before the internship starts.
+Internships are typically two full days a week and 10-12 weeks, with the schedule to be agreed upon before the internship starts.
 Typically, all work is on site.
-Most of the site is wheelchair-accessible and we will work with interns to ensure all accessibility needs are met.
+Most of the site is wheelchair-accessible (including restrooms) and we will work with interns to ensure all accessibility needs are met.

 Preferred qualifications: coursework or experience in history, museums, or a related field; comfort working with the public.
 We strive to be an inclusive organization at all levels, and welcome applications from candidates who identify as part of groups that are underrepresented in the history and museum fields.

-To apply: Send resume and cover letter to Tegan Kehoe, Research and Adult Program Director, at staff@paulreverehouse.org by end of day March 25th.
-Please include “Summer 2024 internship” in the subject line.
+To apply: Send resume and cover letter to Tegan Kehoe, Research and Adult Program Director, at staff@paulreverehouse.org by end of day December 6.
+Please include “Spring 2025 internship” in the subject line.

 Volunteer Opportunities